 Dr. Manu Rao

 Dr. Manu Rao graduated from the University of Melbourne in 1992.
 She is interested in all areas of family medicine including Women's health, Paediatrics, Men's health and Preventative medicine.
 Dr. Rao practices holistically and has completed a Graduate Diploma in Nutritional and Environmental Medicine and a Diploma in Botanic Medicine.
 She is married with two young children.
 If you are interested in booking an integrated consultation with Dr. Rao, please request a 45 minute appointment.
 Please advise our receptionists at the time of booking and they will be able to discuss fees.
 Hours: Monday, Wednesday, Thursday, Friday and some Saturday's.
+Currently not taking new patients.

 Dr. Andrew Woodard